Understanding Capital Gains Tax on Inherited Property

 When selling an inherited house in Illinois, particularly in Chicago, it’s crucial to understand the tax implications associated with such a transaction.
 The key tax consideration is the capital gains tax, which is calculated based on the difference between the sale price of the house and its stepped-up basis — the fair market value at the time of inheritance.

-In Illinois, you may be subject to both federal and state capital gains taxes.
+You may be subject to federal and state capital gains taxes in Illinois.
 However, there might be opportunities for exemptions or deductions depending on your specific circumstances.

 Consulting with a tax professional or a real estate attorney familiar with Illinois and Chicago tax laws can provide personalized guidance and help ensure compliance while maximizing potential savings when selling your inherited property.